-- 6.1 Where a student wishes to appeal the decision of BLC they are to notify the Department of Home Affairs of a breach of procedures, fees and discipline, the student shall lodge, in writing, a letter outlining the details of their appeal. - 6.2 The appeal shall be lodged with Student Support Services department including details of the reasons for the outcome; and - 6.3 The process commences within 10 working days of formal lodgement of the complaint or appeal and supporting information and all reasonable measures are taken to finalise the process as soon as practicable.
-(The complainant or appellant must be informed when a complaint or appeal is expected to take longer than 60 days to finalise.) - 6.4 If a complaint or appeal cannot be satisfactorily resolved, complainant or appellant will be advised of their right to appeal to an external body in this case to Overseas Student Ombudsman.
+- of BLC they are to notify the Department of Home Affairs of a breach of procedures, fees and discipline, the student shall lodge, in writing, a letter outlining the details of their appeal. - 6.2 The appeal shall be lodged with Student Support Services department including details of the reasons for the outcome; and - 5.3 The process commences within 10 working days of formal lodgement of the complaint or appeal and supporting information and all reasonable measures are taken to finalise the process as soon as practicable.
+(The complainant or appeal in the informed when a complaint or appeal is expected to take longer than 60 days to finalise.) - 6.4 If a complaint or appeal cannot be satisfactorily resolved, complainant or appellant will be advised of their right to appeal to an external body in this case to Overseas Student Ombudsman.
 BLC will refer students to Overseas Student Ombudsman to resolve the complaint independently with no extra cost to students. - 6.5 Where a decision or outcome is in favour of the complainant or appellant, BLC shall follow the required action to satisfy student's complaint immediately.